Dzakiart19/XauusdBotV2NORTHFLANK/replit.md

-# XAUUSD Trading Bot Lite
+# XAUUSD Trading Bot - Enhanced Version Lite

 ## Overview
 This project is a lightweight Telegram-based trading bot for XAUUSD, optimized for Koyeb Free Tier deployment.
 It delivers real-time trading signals with Take Profit/Stop Loss levels, offers a 3-day trial system for new users, and includes a mechanism for paid subscriptions.
 The bot focuses on core functionality: signal delivery without heavy chart generation (charts are available in a separate web application).